snowheapllc/StruktX/README.md

 ## What is StruktX?

-StruktX is a Python framework for building AI applications with focus on natural language to actions or end-user responses:
+StruktX is a Python framework for building AI applications with focus on natural language -> actions

 - **🔄 Swappable Components**: LLM clients, classifiers, handlers, and memory engines
 - **📝 Type Safety**: Full type hints and Pydantic models